 Mesquite has survived the rugged Texas landscape since before the Spanish Conquistadors set foot on North America.
 Native Americans ground the seed pods to produce a meal called pinole and they used the bark to create medicine, baskets and fabrics.
 It is a remarkable wood known for its beauty, Strength and tenacity and makes a gorgeous product, from floors to cabinets to stirrups.
 However, while other products can work with the flaws in mesquite, mesquite woods without flaws is necessary for stirrups, making them that much more of a prize to own.

-Walnut is the perfect wood for exquisite stirrups.
+Walnut wood makes exquisite stirrups.
 Not only is it rich in color, it is also easy on the feet.
 Known for its excellent shock resistance, Black Walnut is regarded as the most beautiful and most valuable cabinet wood in North America.
-With such a reputation, it naturally makes a superior discriminating stirrup.
 Black walnut is primarily grown in the central and Appalachian state.

 A Central and South American tree that is brown when freshly cut, but oxidizes to a violet purple.
 While the wood is heavy and usually finely textured with a straight grain, it is also noted for its wide variation in color, texture, and density, all depending on the tree.
 In fact, because of its good mechanical properties and durability, purpleheart is used for heavy outdoor construction such as bridges and dock work.
 A dye produced from the wood is used for textile fabrics.
 The purple color is deceptive, however, changing to a dark brown patina with age.
 Purple Heart is noted for its ability to finish to a glossy, lustrous finish, making an absolutely gorgeous stirrup.